-- The line of communication in regard to wastewater between the City and its businesses improved. - o IC&I achieved a greater understanding of the wastewater bylaw, their wastewater and the impacts it can have on the sewer system. - Although the MBPS analyzer was only available for use for a short period, it was able to help identify high PAHs.
-The information was then used to reduce impact to the treatment system. - The City is in a good position to not only identify, but also track down Sewer Releases and recoup costs.
+- New refrigerated autosamplers that are used to take samples within the wastewater collection system and improved quality control and quality assurance programs further the City's ability to track the wastewaters quality and recoup costs when needed. - The line of communication in regard to wastewater between the City and its businesses improved through increased communication and more routine meetings. - ICI businesses achieved a greater understanding of the wastewater bylaw, their wastewater and the impacts it can have on the wastewater sewer system. - The MBPS analyzer was functioning well for the Jan-Jun 2022 period. - The City is in a good position to not only identify, but also track down Sewer Releases and recoup costs.
 Multiple Sewer Release have been identified and the source confirmed.
-Before the program, when issues at the WWTP occurred, there were no means to identify why the issues were occurring or what may be causing them.
-This process has led to increased efficiency at the WWTP. - The City's source control program has become a regular name within food service establishments and an improved working relationship with property management companies, and maintenance personnel in hospitals, has occurred. - Educational campaigns have reached a large portion of Regina and have helped educate residents on what can and can't go down the drain.
+Before the program, when issues at the WWTP occurred there was no means to identify why the issues were occurring or what may be causing them.
+This process has led to increased efficiency at the WWTP and the ability to recoup costs. - The City's FOG source control program has become a regular name within the food service establishments and an improved working relationship with property management companies, and maintenance personnel in hospitals, has occurred. - Educational campaigns have reached a large portion of Regina and have helped educate residents on what can and can't go down the drain.

-Although the programs have seen many successes, there are still challenges within the program.
+Although the programs have seen many successes there are still challenges within the program.
 The wastewater sewer and the treatment of wastewater is a large, complex system that is constantly changing and is different for each municipality.
 The main limitations to the programs are listed below.

-Workforce Optimization - allow staff to specialize and streamline source control operations.
+- Workforce Optimization allow staff to specialize and streamline source control operations.
 By enabling teams of staff to focus resources on similar issues, we will be able to better monitor and control our levels of service.
-This includes increased funding to add on more staff to be trained to conduct inspections and to do checkups on a regular basis for compliance.

-- The 2022 budget allowed for the hiring an additional FOG Inspector and two support staff.
-Additional staff will allow the program to start garage sump inspections in addition to restaurant inspections. - The additional senior position identified in CR21-131 regarding this report, the Water Quality Advisory Committee and helping implement environmental enforcement efforts will require an additional permanent senior position to oversee the work and implement new environmental strategies. - There have not been a reduction in cleanings that need to be performed to remove FOG from the wastewater sewer system following the "Don't Abuse the Sewers" communication campaign and restaurant inspections.
+This includes increased funding to add on more staff to be trained to conduct inspections and to do checkups on a regular basis for compliance. - The 2022 budget allowed for the hiring an additional FOG Inspector and two support staff.
+This additional staff will allow the program to start garage sump inspections in addition to restaurant inspections. - There has not been a reduction in cleanings that need to be performed to remove FOG from the wastewater sewer system following the "Don't Abuse the Sewers" communication campaign and restaurant inspections.
 The "Don't Abuse the Sewers" was an educational campaign that told residents what not to put down the drain.
-Discussions on next steps are currently underway to help improve the situation and determine if more targeted communication tactics and other enforcement options may result in increased results. - Technology.
+Discussions on next steps are currently underway to help improve the situation and determine if more targeted communication tactics and other enforcement options may result in increased results.

+• Technology.
 Real time analyzers for all parameters of concern do not exist.
 Correlations and trends must be reviewed by trained staff to understand much of the information.
 Further, test results from external laboratories takes up to two weeks to receive, limiting the ability to quickly act in specific situations.